abhishekrathi-16/vendor_frontend/README.md

 To run this project, in the project directory, run these commands:

 Migrate to the folder/directory where you want to clone the project.
-Then run:
+Then run the following command in the terminal:

 #### `git clone https://github.com/mytestaccount-1/vendor_frontend.git`